codatio/codat-docs/docs/expenses/sync-process/expense-transactions.md

 When pushing expenses, use your transaction `id` so that it can serve as an idempotency key.
 Codat validates `id`'s to ensure that every `id` is unique to a company.
 This approach prevents duplicate transactions being created in your SMBs' accounting software.

-Some accounting platforms allow users to push their transactions into a drafted state.
-This state means users can review the transaction in the accounting platform before the expense is posted into a more final state prior to reconcilaton.
-By using the `postedAsDraft` item you can choose if the expense should either by pass the posted state or go into the drafted state.
-This functionality is currently only supported by Dynamics 365 Business Central.

 ```json title="Expense transaction"
 {
   "items": [